- What is healthcare data security?

 When we talk either about data security in healthcare or data protection in general, the main difference in the legislation in the US and the EU is the approach to securing data.
 In Europe, this approach is more unified as the legislation is the result of the coordinated work of all member states to create the same standards for each country.
 That is, the directive is used as guidelines which are converted into national law.

 In the USA, the approach is different.
 There is no single overarching privacy law.
 Data protection is regulated by many state and federal laws.
 On a federal level, the approach towards data protection legislation is sectoral, i.e. only certain industries are covered.
-At a state level, there’s also some form of privacy legislation in most states.
+At a state level, there’s also some form of the privacy legislation in most states.

 According to a study by the European Parliament's Policy Department for Citizens' Rights and Constitutional Affairs, where the US and EU data protection legislation for law enforcement purposes is compared, the majority of the EU data protection standards cannot be found in US law.
 “Rules limiting inter-agency data exchange, exchange with other third parties, complete independent oversight and effective judicial review possibilities for non-US persons do not exist at all or are at best very limited”.